 Here he says he is running, but not uncertainly, and fighting as if not punching the air, so is this a back handed acknowledgement of The Holy Spirit acting in his fight?

-How, in truth, do we get to this situation and how could Paul, the greatest apostle that ever lived, be castaway by Yashua Anointed?
-If we slip up or even backslide temporarily will Yashua Anointed reject us as reprobate or as worthless as being irredeemable?
+How, in Truth, do we get to this situation and how could Paul, the greatest Messenger (apostle) that ever lived, be castaway by Yashua Messiah?
+If we slip up or even backslide temporarily will Yashua Messiah reject us as reprobate or as worthless as being irredeemable?
 No way, for He has promised never to leave us nor forsake us and this means through thick and thin or at times when we might think we don’t deserve it.
-Hence I ask, are these really Paul’s words here or some Roman Cult religious BS addition?
+Hence I ask, are these really Paul’s words here or some Hellenised Roman Cult religious BS addition?

-Let’s keep in mind here that Paul is a man who is now led by The Spirit, not by the flesh and said these words:
+Let’s keep in mind here that Paul is man who is now led by The Holy Spirit, not by the flesh and said these words:

-Romans 7:24-25 (KJV) O wretched man that I am! who shall deliver me from the body of this death?
+Romans 7:24-25 O wretched man that I am! who shall deliver me from the body of this death?
 25 I thank God through Jesus Christ our Lord.
-So then with the mind I myself serve the law of God; but with the flesh the law of sin.
+So then with the mind I myself serve The Law of God; but with the flesh the law of sin.

-To sum up I think these four verses are suspect and leave much to be desired unless they are aimed strictly at newbies when even then they are misleading, so all in all I would discount them as a Roman Cult perversion of The Holy Scriptures.
+To sum up I think these four verses are suspect and leave much to be desired unless they are aimed strictly at newbies when even then they are misleading, so, all in all, I would treat them as suspicious.